Ashurbanipal: Rising tensions and rebellion

 In these days Shamash-shum-ukin, the faithless brother of mine, whom I had treated well and had set up as king of Babylon, – every imaginable thing that kingship calls for, I made and gave him; soldiers, horses, chariots, I equipped and put into his hands; cities, fields, plantations, together with the people who live therein, I gave him in larger numbers than my father had ordered.
 But he forgot this kindness I had shown him and planned evil.
 Outwardly, with his lips, he was speaking fair words while inwardly his heart was designing murder.
 The Babylonians, who had been loyal to Assyria and faithful vassals of mine, he deceived, speaking lies to them.

 According to the inscriptions of Ashurbanipal, Shamash-shum-ukin was very successful in finding allies.
 Ashurbanipal identified three groups who aided his brother: first and foremost there were the Chaldeans, Arameans and the other peoples of Babylonia, then there were the Elamites, and lastly the kings of Gutium, Amurru and Meluhha.
-This last group of kings might refer to the Medes (as Gutium, Amurru and Meluhha no longer existed at this point) but this is uncertain.
-Meluhha might have referred to Egypt, though the Egyptians are not documented to have aided Shamash-shum-ukin in the war.
+It has been theorized by scholars that "Gutium" refers to the Medes (as Gutium no longer existed at this point) but this is uncertain.
+Meluhha might have referred to Egypt, though the Egyptians are not documented for certain to have aided Shamash-shum-ukin in the war.
 Shamash-shum-ukin's ambassadors to the Elamites had offered gifts (called "bribes" by Ashurbanipal) and their king, Ummanigash, sent an army under the command of Undashe, the son of Teumman, to aid in the conflict.
 For the first two years of the conflict, battles were fought all across Babylonia, some won by the Assyrians and some won by Shamash-shum-ukin and his allies.
 The war quickly turned chaotic; several minor players repeatedly changed sides and both Ashurbanipal and Shamash-shum-ukin found it difficult to keep track of their allies.
 Among the most notorious double agents were Nabu-bel-shumati, a governor of the far south in Babylonia whose repeated betrayals enraged Ashurbanipal.